-This common condition, which affects up to 90 million Americans (even children!), happens when fatty deposits form on the liver.
+This common condition, which affects up to 90 million Americans (even children), happens when fatty deposits form in the liver.

-After seven weeks, it was found that those mice fed the diet with black rice had improved blood lipid levels and significantly lower levels of triglycerides and total cholesterol than the others.
+After seven weeks, the researchers found that those mice fed the diet with black rice had improved blood lipid levels and significantly lower levels of triglycerides and total cholesterol than the others.

 From this work, researchers were led to believe that black rice may play a role in preventing fatty liver disease.

-It’s a bit early to go that far, but it could help you maintain a healthy weight as part of a healthy diet.
+It’s a bit early to go that far, but black rice could help you maintain a healthy weight as part of a healthy diet.
 Maintaining a healthy weight is the most important thing you can do to avoid fatty liver disease.

 Some researchers believe oxidative stress contributes to memory impairment, so it makes sense that antioxidants will counteract this to an extent.

 A six year study of over 16,000 patients found that eating anthocyanin-rich foods can delay mental aging by up to two and a half years.
-The results also showed that even greater intakes of anthocyanins and other flavonoids were associated with even slower rates of cognitive decline.
+In other words, people with greater intakes of anthocyanins and other flavonoids had slower rates of cognitive decline.